 Jews for Judaism, an "anti-missionary" group, has a website that exists solely to debunk Yeshua (Jesus), and to make Christianity and Messianic Judaism sound like evil cults that force Jews to convert.
-While we are not defending Christianity's "Jesus" or their paganism nor looking to "convert Jews", we will fight till the end of days for YHWH's TRUTH - which includes His Messiah, Yeshua!
-Jews for Judaism has gone out on that proverbial limb to disprove Yeshua in any way possible, including offering as "proof" New Testament scriptures taken completely out of context.
+While we are not defending Christianity's Tora-less "Jesus" nor looking to "convert Jews", we will fight till the end of days for YHWH's TRUTH - which includes His Messiah, Yeshua!
+Jews for Judaism keeps knocking itself out to disprove Yeshua in any way possible, including offering as "proof" New Testament scriptures taken completely out of context.

 Jews for Judaism/Rabbinical Judaism's Challenge:

 Question: Is it true that Jesus' family, including his mother, believed that he was mentally ill?